Jeanette MacDonald: Death

 MacDonald died at the Houston Methodist Hospital from heart failure on January 14, 1965, with Raymond by her hospital bed.
 Two years before, she had been assigned Dr. Michael DeBakey, who had recently operated successfully on the Duke of Windsor, in the hope that he could save her.
 Despite the surgery, MacDonald became ill with pleurisy the week after, and was in Houston Methodist Hospital for over a month.
 In December 1964, her condition worsened and she was rushed to UCLA Medical Center.
 DeBakey suggested open-heart surgery, and Raymond brought MacDonald into the hospital January 12.
 On the afternoon of the 14th, Raymond was at her bedside massaging her feet when she died.
 He said that their last conversation was when MacDonald said, "I love you," and he replied, "I love you too;" she then sighed deeply, and her head hit the pillow.

 The funeral took place on January 18.
 Along with close family and widower Raymond, it was notably attended by a handful of MacDonald's costars (such as Eddy, Allan Jones, Chevalier, Joe E. Brown, Spencer Tracy, Lloyd Nolan, etc.), representatives of her fan club, former presidents Harry S. Truman and Dwight D. Eisenhower, Senator George Murphy, former vice-president Richard Nixon, future governor & president Ronald Reagan, and Mary Pickford; Dr. Gene Emmet Clark of the Church of Religious Science officiated.
 Newsreel footage shows Nelson Eddy as the last person to exit the church, with Lauritz Melchior and other celebrities offering him condolences.
 MacDonald was interred in a pink-marbled crypt at Forest Lawn Memorial Park, Glendale, which reads "Jeanette MacDonald Raymond."
 Hers is next to Nat King Cole, and George Burns and Gracie Allen.

 Honors and commemorations

+For her contribution to the motion picture industry, MacDonald has a star on the Hollywood Walk of Fame at 6157 Hollywood Blvd.
+For her contribution to recording, MacDonald has a star on the Hollywood Walk of Fame at 1628 Vine Street.

 MacDonald was crowned as the Queen of the Movies in 1939 with Tyrone Power as her king.
 The ceremony was filmed and presented by Ed Sullivan.

 MacDonald was awarded an honorary doctor of music degree from Ithaca College in 1956.

 MacDonald was named Philadelphia's Woman of the Year in 1961.
 Of the award, she said, "It is strange how awards, decorations, doctorates, etc., can be conferred from various parts of the country, and even the world.
 And yet, the funny satisfaction of being recognized in one's home town seems to be a more gratifying recognition than all."